 - 1. Contact well owner for current gate code. - 2.
-The well is located in the shed to the left of the driveway. - 3.
+The well is located in the shed to the left of the driveway, see Figure JW-28.1 and 28.2. - 3.
 Turn on water faucet by the house to purge pressure tank. - 4.
 When pump engages use a water hose to purge at wellhead tap to avoid flooding well house.
 Record pH, temperature, and conductivity readings until parameters stabilize, record approximate gallons purged. - 5.
 Remove water hose and collect sample from wellhead, use a container to catch any overflow. - 6.
-Turn all faucets off and leave everything in the same condition as it was found upon arrival.
+Turn all faucets off and leave everything in the same condition as it was found upon arrival